Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

 scenario_cfg = Config.configure_scenario("scenario", task_config=[task_watson_studio_cfg])
 ```

-Now that the scenario is configured, it can be created and executed to retrieve the
+Now that the scenario is configured, it can be instantiated and executed to retrieve the
 proper results.

 ```python